 CVD processing temperatures will reach 1925°F; therefore, any tool steels or HSS being CVD coated will be annealed during coating.
 After coating, we will vacuum heat-treat all steels in order to achieve the customer’s required hardness.

-What materials are suitable for PVD, CVD, and TD coating processes?
+What materials are suitable for PVD or CVD processes?

 High Speed Steels, carbides, and a wide variety of tool steels and stainless steels are among the most commonly coated materials for all of these processes.
 A more detailed list is available by accessing the Material Compatibility page of this website.